pink background for pediatric counselors near me page

 While there are a number of considerations which contribute to the length of therapy and the speed in which therapeutic goals are reached, we believe there are four primary factors.

-1. The severity of your child’s issue or challenge
+1. The severity of your child’s issue or challenge, which will be assessed during the consultation and initial appointment.

 2. Your child’s response to therapy (which will strongly be influenced by the following two)

-How to Know If Your Child Needs Therapy
+How Do I Know if My Child Needs Therapy or Counseling?

 If you are currently concerned for your child’s wellbeing, we strongly encourage you to read a more comprehensive article we’ve written discussing the specific signs and considerations for identifying if your child can benefit from therapy.